 By insulating walls in your home, this will stop the heat escaping, keeping your home warmer and also helping to reduce energy costs.
-In essence, there are three types of wall insulation:
+In essence, there are three types of solid wall insulation:

 - Cavity Wall Insulation – this is where the cavity is filled with insulation.
 If a cavity is present then this is the quickest, cheapest and least disruptive

 - Internal Wall Insulation – This refers to insulation applied to the internal side of all the external walls

 - External Wall Insulation – This is insulation that is applied to the outside of a home

 You can see a simple and succinct explanation of the differences between these types of insulation at Be Energy Smart.
 In this project we will focus on Internal Wall insulation.
 This is where the inside of the external walls are insulated (not the internal walls of the property – this can be confusing!).
 It is most commonly used for solid walls, as it is generally cheaper and more effective to insulate the cavity if there is one, but in some circumstances it is used for cavity walls too.